Sareff/AWS/Base/S3 Bucket Policies.md

 ---
 # Bucket Policies

-A bucket policy is a resource-based AWS [[IAM]] policy.
-You create a bucket policy to grant access to a bucket to other AWS accounts or [[IAM]] users access permissions for the bucket and objects in it.
+A bucket policy is a resource-based AWS [[IAM Policies and Permissions|IAM]] policy.
+You create a bucket policy to grant access to a bucket to other AWS accounts or IAM users access permissions for the bucket and objects in it.

 A policy contains this basic set of elements: